josecostamc/OML_bank_project/README.md

 <h2 id="cicd">CI/CD (Continuous Integration/Continuous Deployment)</h2>

-In this project, we use CI/CD pipelines to automate the process of building, testing, and deploying the packages.
+In this project, we use github actions along with a CI/CD pipeline to automate the process of building, testing, and deploying the packages.
 Every pull request or push to the main triggers the pipeline, ensuring that the codebase remains stable.

 <h3>Workflow</h3>